Family Farms, Yesterday and Today

 But he not only managed to survive, he thrived.
-He and his two wives raised 9 children on the farm and lived a relatively comfortable life.
+He and his first and second wives raised 10 children on the farm and lived a relatively comfortable life.
 For example, during the Great Depression, the family owned two Model T’s!

 Are you surprised to hear that inflation-adjusted cattle prices have not risen?
 It’s easy to understand why.
 The price you pay for beef is much higher, but the price farmers are paid for cattle is not.
 Consumers pay $4 more a pound for steaks today than they did 25 years ago, but farmers only get 50¢ more a pound for the steer that produced those steaks.

 In 1950, when my dad was running our farm, he could expect nearly 50¢ of every dollar spent on food in the United States would go to farmers.
 Today, farmers can expect less than 11¢ of that food dollar.